【失敗談】初めてのトレランで気をつけないといけないこと

 I haven't done any summer trail running yet, but I'll probably wear short sleeves and shorts.

-As you can see, I'm wearing quite light clothing, but compared to marathons or road running, it's colder because of the higher altitude, but because I'm moving so much, I get hot quickly .
+As you can see, I look like I'm wearing quite light clothing, but compared to marathons or road running, the altitude is higher so it's cold before and at the start of the run, but because I'm moving so vigorously I get hot quickly .

 However, for first-timers and beginners, it is difficult to keep running or walking all the time, and you will have to take several breaks, but you need to be careful not to get cold from sweat during these breaks.
 (You will get so cold that you will go crazy, and you may collapse from hypothermia.)